-After our dive trip, we went back to our room at the Steven Stars Resort to freshen up and have a snack before our in-room massages.
-The masseuses were both very talented and friendly.
-They made us both feel completely comfortable and relaxed.
+After our dive trip, I went back to our room at the Steven Stars Resort to freshen up and have a snack before treating myself to an in-room massage.
+The masseuse was very talented and friendly.
+I felt completely comfortable and relaxed.
 It was such a nice treat.
 And even though it was a bit of a splurge, but it is totally worth it.
-Plus, by being in our own room, it was super easy to jump in the shower and enjoy a little nap post-massage!
+Plus, by being in my own room, it was super easy to jump in the shower and enjoy a little nap post-massage!

-A little later, Desiree & Kib walked down to meet us at Seven Stars so we could travel as a group to Bight Park for the Island Fish Fry.
+A little later, we headed to Bight Park for the Island Fish Fry.
 We opted to take a taxi due to concerns over parking and rum punch consumption.